Mobilization of the Cervical and Thoracic Spine and Ribs

 At the completion of this seminar, the participant will be able to:

-- Correctly describe the normal and abnormal biomechanics of the vertebrae in the Upper Cervical spine (OA, AA), Lower ervical Spine (C2-7), Thoracic spine (T1-I2) and ribs
+- Correctly describe the normal and abnormal biomechanics of the vertebrae in the upper cervical spine (OA, AA), lower cervical Spine (C2-7), thoracic spine (T1-I2) and ribs

 - Confidently describe 5 specific spinal and rib anatomical structures